Glossary of Formal Languages and Compilation

 Derivation

-A sequence of rule applications starting from the initial symbol (S) down to a string containing only terminals.
+Sequence of rule applications starting from the initial symbol (S) to a string containing only terminals.

-In BP3, a global strategy for choosing and applying rules (ORD, RND, LIN, SUB, SUB1).
+In BP3, a sub-grammar strategy for choosing and applying rules (ORD, RND, LIN, SUB, SUB1, TEM, POSLONG).

 → See B1